 Looking back, I believe the best advice my mother ever gave me; was to trust my intuition.
 She said if my mind told me one thing and my heart told me something else, follow my heart.

-I have tried to follow this advice my whole life.
+I have tried to follow this advice for my whole life.
 And I’m glad I have.

 Be nice to yourself.
 Listen to your inner voice.
 You won’t regret it.